MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 The Customers section contains information about your customers organized by Profiles and Segments.

 ### Profiles
-Once you've connected to a data source, AI for Customer Insights creates some customer profiles based on your industry type.
+Once you've connected to a data source, AI for Customer Insights creates some customer profiles and categories based on your industry type.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-profiles75.png "Generated customer profiles")

-Select **View more** to see more customers sorted by the profile type.
-In this example, **Top paying** is the profile type.
+Select **See all** to see more customers sorted by the profile type.
+In this example, **Lifetime spend** is the profile type.

 > [!div class="mx-imgBorder"]
 > ![](media/view-more-customers.png "View more customers")